vhumpa/dogtail/README.md

 Using
 =====

-Currently GNOME and GTK+ applications are supported.
-Thanks to qt-at-spi KDE4 and QT applications are now available too.
+Currently GNOME and GTK+ applications are supported, as well as KDE and QT applications.

-First, enable accessibility support in your GNOME session with: gsettings set org.gnome.desktop.interface toolkit-accessibility true This only affects newly-started applications, so you may want to log out and log back in again.
+For GNOME/GTK, enable accessibility support in your GNOME session with: gsettings set org.gnome.desktop.interface toolkit-accessibility true This only affects newly-started applications, so you may want to log out and log back in again.